 {\bf Nested-by-revenue assortments are sub-optimal.} It is well known that the optimal assortment under the traditional MNL model is \textit{nested-by-revenue}, i.e., offering all products whose price is above a certain threshold (\citealt{talluri2004revenue}).
 As a result, only $n$ candidate assortments need to be evaluated to identify the optimal assortment.
-However, this nested-by-revenue property does not hold under the opaque MNL model, as indicated by the earlier fact that the optimal assortment may exclude the highest revenue product.
-In Figure \ref{fig:unnested-averse}, we give an example with 3 products, where it is optimal to offer $\cpr{1,3}$ along with the opaque product and exclude product $2$ from the assortment despite it having a higher revenue than product $3$.
-The reason the nested-by-revenue property fails in this context is that, while adding a product with high revenue but low valuation to the assortment did no harm under the traditional MNL model, it can be greatly detrimental for opaque selling, since the valuation of the opaque product is impacted by such a product.
+However, this nested-by-revenue property does not hold under the Opaque-MNL model, as indicated by the earlier fact that the optimal assortment may exclude the highest revenue product.
+In Figure \ref{fig:unnested-averse}, we give an example with $k=1$ and 3 products, where it is optimal to offer $\cpr{1,3}$ along with the opaque product and exclude product $2$ from the assortment, even though it has a higher revenue than product $3$.
+The reason the nested-by-revenue property fails in this context is that, while adding a product with high revenue but low valuation to the assortment does no harm under the traditional MNL model, it can be greatly detrimental for opaque selling, since the valuation of the opaque product is impacted by such a product.